Seoul is an amazing city of contrasts. Old Buddhists temples and 500 year old palaces next to modern skyscrapers and mega malls.

 Just a note about taxis: Most taxi drivers in Seoul do not speak English.
 If you need to take a cab, you can take a “foreigner only” international taxi with drivers that speak limited English or take one of the many taxis that have translation services available.
 When you are done with your trip, just scan your T-money card to pay for your fare.

-Just as with other destinations in Asia, you are not required or expected to tip at restaurants, for taxi drivers, or at hotels.
+Just as with most destinations in Asia, you are not required or expected to tip at restaurants, for taxi drivers, or at hotels.

 For the first time visitor, it might sound strange or dishonest not to tip, but Korea is a no tipping culture.
 If you try to tip, your money will probably be returned to you as if you accidentally left it.